-Successful in-store execution is the correct implementation of brand guidelines, promotions and everything else required to provide the perfect shopping experience.
+In-store execution is the correct implementation of brand guidelines, promotions and everything else required to provide the perfect customer experience.

 Coming up with the idea is the fun part, but getting it 100% completed isn’t as easy.
-That’s why it’s easier to buy the expensive gym membership, but difficult to wake up at 5:30 AM and actually go.
+That’s why it’s easier to buy the expensive gym membership than it is to wake up at 5:30 AM and actually go.

 Here are the 3 things every retailer needs for a successful in-store execution strategy.